"The creative and questioning attitude which runs through the veins of Goldsmiths has helped me with everything"

 |tbc||Study Abroad in China or Luxembourg||tbc|

 You have the option of studying abroad in the Autumn term at the University of Fujian in China or the University of Luxembourg.
 Both modules have been designed to enable you to reflect on how the three major elements of the degree, ‘education’, ‘culture’ and ‘society’ can be interpreted when studying in a new cultural, educational and linguistic context.
-An introductory course in Mandarin is available for students going to China.
+An introductory module in Mandarin is available for students going to China.

 On this degree you'll attend lectures and seminars where you'll hear about ideas and concepts related to specific topics, and where you'll be encouraged to discuss and debate the issues raised.
 This will enhance your academic knowledge of the subject, and will improve your communication skills.